joaogl/LD29/README.md

 - The world has fallen apart and it might be the end of humanity.
 - During your journey u might find more beings that might help you... or not...
 - You only get the light from the surface or from beneath which is lava?
+- You start out bloody and hurt.
+- You collapse and someone finds you and heals you.
+- The bandages will came off after a while and you get a new change of clothes.
+- There will be different classes for each person you meet, medic, warrior, scout.
+- The first guy you meet is a medic.
+- Levels randomly generated, and you have to survive as long as you possible can.

 **Final Ideas (only if I have time)**
 - Items and Inventories.